compneuro-da/rsHRF/documentation/manual/03_Overview&Usage.md

 # Overview
  <img align="right" src="https://github.com/guorongwu/rsHRF/raw/master/docs/example_hrf.png" alt="BOLD_HRF" width="350"/> <!-- find other image to illustrate pseudo-point process + code to produce it -->
 <p align="justify"><b>The basic idea.</b> According to the point process theory discrete <abbr title="Blood Oxygenation Level Dependent">BOLD</abbr> events (i.e. pseudo-events in the absence of an external stimulus) govern the brain dynamics at rest (e.g. <a href="#ref5">Tagliazucchi et al. 2012</a>).
-The <abbr title="resting-state hemodynamic response function">rsHRF</abbr> toolbox is aimed to retrieve the neuronal  onsets of these pseudo-events with no explicit stimulus and timing, together with the hemodynamic response (<abbr title="resting-state hemodynamic response function">rsHRF</abbr>) it set off.
+The <abbr title="resting-state hemodynamic response function">rsHRF</abbr> toolbox is aimed to retrieve the neuronal  onsets of these pseudo-events with no explicit stimulus and timing together with the hemodynamic response (<abbr title="resting-state hemodynamic response function">rsHRF</abbr>) it set off.
 To this end, the <abbr title="resting-state hemodynamic response function">rsHRF</abbr> toolbox first identifies the pseudo-events, i.e. when the <i>standardized</i> resting-state <abbr title="Blood Oxygenation Level Dependent">BOLD</abbr> signal crosses a given threshold (1 SD; see Figure).
 Thereafter, a model is fitted to retrieve: <ol type="A">
 <li>the <i>optimal lag</i> between the pseudo-events and the neuronal (<abbr title="resting-state hemodynamic response function">rsHRF</abbr>) onset; </li>
  <li>the <i>shape of the estimated <abbr title="resting-state hemodynamic response function">rsHRF</abbr></i> which will depend on the by-the-toolbox predefined <abbr title="hemodynamic response function">HRF</abbr> basis functions.
 Users of the <abbr title="resting-state hemodynamic response function">rsHRF</abbr> toolbox (<a href=""><b>v2.2</b></a>) can choose one of eight options (<i>a</i> - <i>h</i>):

 <ul>
-<li>included in the rsHRF <abbr title="graphical user interface">GUI</abbr>:
+<li>either included in the rsHRF <abbr title="graphical user interface">GUI</abbr>:
 <ul><li><a href="https://github.com/compneuro-da/rsHRF/blob/update/code/rsHRF_estimation_temporal_basis.m"><code>rsHRF_estimation_temporal_basis.m</code></a>:
   <ol>
   <li> <b>canontd</b>: a canonical HRF with its time derivative;</li>